-And now, all of these individual words actually show up several times in our training set, and we can calculate them!
+And now, all of these individual words actually show up several times in our training data, and we can calculate them!

 The final step is just to calculate every probability and see which one turns out to be larger.

-Calculating a probability is just counting in our training set.
+Calculating a probability is just counting in our training data.

-First, we calculate the a priori probability of each category: for a given sentence in our training set, the probability that it is Sports P(Sports) is ⅗.
+First, we calculate the a priori probability of each tag: for a given sentence in our training data, the probability that it is Sports P(Sports) is ⅗.
 Then, P(Not Sports) is ⅖.
 That’s easy enough.

-Then, calculating means counting how many times the word “game” appears in Sports samples (2) divided by the total number of words in sports (11).
+Then, calculating means counting how many times the word “game” appears in Sports texts (2) divided by the total number of words in sports (11).
 Therefore,